gregs1104/pgbench-tools/README.md

 program from 8.3 into a 8.2 source code build and use it instead (with some fixes--it won't compile unless you comment out code that refers to optional newer features added in 8.3).

-Regarding compatibility with 9.6 and higher, since the syntax for random changed, you can find all the necessary tests in the subfolder test-9.6/ located in the tests/ directory.
-Be sure to check the name of the directory in the config script for your version of Postgres.

-The default test directory scripts is `TESTDIR="tests/tests-9.6"`

-No test were performed on version 10 as of yet.
-Please, your feedback is needed.

 Multiple worker support
 -----------------------